 Later on, as you start putting things together and think you will need more help, you can consider hiring a day-of coordinator.

-The first major detail you have to settle when planning a backyard wedding is the space or area you are working with.
+The first major detail you have to settle when planning a backyard wedding is the space or area you are working with and if it is enough to handle your guest count.

 Are you considering hiring a landscaper to prepare your lawn? or have a company lay down temporary flooring if needed.

-FLOORING – Depending on your theme, it might be helpful to have flooring to ensure guests can walk easily.
-There are rental floorings that usually come along with tent rentals, which speaking of, tenting should also be considered.
+Depending on your theme, it might be helpful to have flooring to ensure guests can walk easily.
+There are rental floorings that usually come along with tent rentals, which should also be considered.
 More about tents discussed later on.

-WASHROOM/S – Do you have enough facilities to keep your guests comfortable?
-Check if there is a need to rent portable potties (there are upscale ones) or if your guest room is nearby; you can also use that.
+Do you have enough facilities to keep your guests comfortable?
+Check if there is a need to rent portable potties (upscale ones) or if your guest room is nearby; you can also use that.
 You can add personal touches to the comfort rooms, such as placing breath mints, sanitizers, or proper hand-washing reminders (very timely!).

 3. Secure Permits

-Before you set anything in stone and make deposits for suppliers, make sure that you have the required at-home event permits in order.
+Before you set anything in stone and make deposits for suppliers, ensure that you have the required at-home event permits in order.
 In addition, there may be prior inspections (e.g., fire safety, electrical, etc.) needed and health protocols to meet before throwing a celebration in your backyard.

 It is also a good idea to notify your neighbors about planning a backyard wedding well in advance.